Elspeth Rostow

 Elspeth Rostow (born Elspeth Vaughan Davies; October 20, 1917 – December 10, 2007) was Dean of the LBJ School of Public Affairs at the University of Texas at Austin from 1977 to 1983.

-Education
+Early life and education

 Elspeth Vaughan Davies was born October 20, 1917.
 She graduated from Barnard College in 1938.
 She received a master's degree in history from Radcliffe College in 1939 and a master's degree from University of Cambridge in 1949.

 World War II

 While teaching at Barnard in 1939, she was among the founders of American studies as an academic discipline and later authored the book, European Economic Reconstruction (1948).
 During World War II, she worked for the Office of Strategic Services in Washington, analyzing dispatches from the French Resistance.
 She had met Walt Whitman Rostow at a Paris seminar in 1937.
 After their marriage a decade later, the couple lived in Geneva for three years.

 Massachusetts Institute of Technology

 When she was being considered as MIT's first female tenured professor in the early 1950s, the MIT Faculty Club remained an all-male enclave.
 When she went to the Provost and asked to be admitted, he denied her request, at which point she retorted, "well then you can just build me my own Faculty Club."
 The policy was changed that same day.